 When the person blames you for something that was in no way your responsibility, stand up for yourself and choose to be the bigger person.
 You don’t have to be aggressive or controlling – you can stand up for yourself calmly and compassionately.

 Let the other person know that you’re sorry they feel that way, but the truth is whatever went wrong has nothing to do with you and that you will not accept the blame.
 The more you stand up for yourself, the sooner the blamer will realize that they can no longer easily shift the blame on you.

-Living with people who engage in this childish and immature behavior is a challenge, to say the least.
-Understand that while you might want to keep things smooth and easy-going in your life, you might need to have a confrontation with the blamer sooner or later to keep your mental and emotional health in check.
+Living with people who engage in this immature and negative behavior is a challenge, to say the least.
+Understand that while you may want to keep things smooth and easy-going in your life, you may need to have a confrontation with the blamer sooner or later to keep your mental and emotional health in check.

 It may seem like a slightly annoying habit now, but eventually, that tendency in the person to blame you for everything will grow stronger and stronger.

 If you continue to tolerate, you risk a range of mental and emotional consequences, including depression, anxiety, and low-self esteem.